¶¶ÒùÊÓƵ

 Overview of APEC

 The (APEC) forum, established in 1989, has become the pre-eminent economic forum in the Asia-Pacific region.
 Its primary purpose is to promote sustainable economic growth, trade and investment, and prosperity in the Asia-Pacific region.
 Every year, one of APEC's 21 member economies serves as the forum host.
-The United States is APEC host for 2023, Thailand hosted in 2022 and New Zealand hosted (virtually) in 2021.
+Peru is the APEC host for 2024, the United States hosted in 2023, and Thailand hosted in 2022.

 APEC aims to strengthen regional economic integration by removing impediments to trade and investment “at the border”, enhancing supply chain connectivity "across the border" and improving the business environment "behind the border."
 The goal is to improve the operating environment for business by cutting red tape and other barriers.
 APEC also helps member economies build the institutional capacity to implement and take advantage of the benefits of trade and investment reform.
 APEC supports the multilateral trade negotiations underway in the World Trade Organization and complements the goals of the G20.